 Any sentence or even a single word can be hashed and become the anchor for its global community.
 As you can choose anything as the ‘root’ then what better than to use the actual word, or name, or address of the thing itself?
 I can demonstrate the power of this really simply using the word “cat”.

 I have created a fun report that people can send their pictures of cats to, its another one of my ugly proofs of concepts https://www.blockchainreports.co.uk/view-reports-data/MTIy I made one for dogs too, and I thought about promoting it as a long standing contest between cat and dog owners to try and become the winning team but that is subject of another post.

-However, I want my cat report to be linked from the word cat in the public domain so I created a hash of the word cat and put it in a transaction to the publicdomain account, followed by the word cat, and then the above link.
-Now my cat report (which uses the catcatcatcat account if you want to send a pic of your kitty) is forever linked as an item from the word cat in the public domain.
-I could also direct you to my old cat Smudge verbally if I were to say she is cat 1 and cat 2 in the catcatcatcat report linked from the word cat in the publicdomain.
+However, I want my cat report to be linked from the word cat in the public domain so I hashed the word ‘cat’ (Yaya another first for me!) and put it in a transaction to the publicdomain account, followed by the word cat, and then the link to my cat report.
+Now my cat report is forever linked as an item from the word cat in the public domain!

 Maybe you think we could do that with Google, but there is no way I could direct you to a submission at a specific moment in the public index timeline on Google because the raw data is not available, but with hashes in the public domain they can be accessed in a linear fashion, or in any way we decide is useful.

 Using hashes of web pages, documents, locations, words and product bar codes we can tag anything in the world and connect it to any other thing in the world!
 When you have submitted the hash of something, you can connect it to anything else.
 So this livestream was submitted to the giraffe hash, but it could also be connected to hashes of zoo, web cams, as well as the word giraffe.